Raizora/MidiPortal/README.md

 - Introduced multi-window functionality for device-specific monitoring
 - Refined and polished UI components and behaviors across the application
 - Enhanced overall usability, responsiveness, and user experience
+- Improved build system with robust Homebrew Clang 19+ detection and usage
 - Final major milestone before the 0.1.0 release

 ### **0.0.8**: